Mishidev-2/Mishi_PP1/README.md

 How to run the game
 > Open it up, wait for everything to load and run the MainFile
+> PS the colors dont work in jgrasp

 About the game:

-This has a complete story mode - pretty long, so for quicker progression - set this:
+This has a complete story mode

- // Default speed (30ms)
-   public static void typeText(String text) {
-      typeText(text, 30); //<- set this to 1
-   }
+- for pure testingg turn instant text on
 Game has a few gimmicks:
 1. Yes or No Choices
 2. Choice system that increments a counter